Superjet crash to overshadow Russia's Farnborough

 Indonesian authorities are looking into the causes of the crash and particularly if it was down to pilot error or technical failures.
 If the latter, it could wipe out demand for the mid-size Superjet and perhaps the MS-21 as well, due to come on to the market in 2017.

-Russia’s state aviation holding company United Aviation Corporation (UAC) is desperate for the incident to be blamed on pilot error, taking the heat off Russian plane manufacturing.
+Russia’s state aviation holding company United Aviation Corporation UAC.L is desperate for the incident to be blamed on pilot error, taking the heat off Russian plane manufacturing.

 That verdict would echo a report published on Thursday into the Air France Rio-Paris crash that killed 228 people in 2009.
 Investigators blamed the incident on a combination of pilot error and faulty speed sensors.